bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 tee       : saves output in file as well as forward it. touch     : Create zero byte files, mainly used for changing the timestamps of the file. make      : If your program source file name is test.c/cpp, then you can directly write make test, this would compile the test.c/cpp program.
-Remember this it's a faster way.
+Remember this it's a faster way. stat      : View detailed information about a file, including its name,size, last modified date, and permissons. uniq      : Report or omit repeated lines.
+   -c     : prefix lines by the number of occurrences. (--count)
 {% endcodeblock %}
 </li>
 </ul>
 </li>

+<li>Special Characters:
+{% codeblock %}
+*(asterik)          : A wildcard used to represent zero or more characters in a filename.
+For example: ls *.txt will list all the names ending in ".txt" such as "file1.txt" and "file23.txt".
+?(question mark)    : A wildcard used to represent a single character in a filename.
+For example ls pic?.jpg would match "pic1.jpg" and "pic2.jpg" but not "pic24.jpg" or "pic.jpg".
+[](square brackets) : These are used to specify a range of values to match.
+For example, "[0-9]" and "[a-z]".
+;(semi colon)       : Command separator that can be used to run multiple commands on a single line unconditionally.
+&&(double ampersand): Command separator which will only run the second command if the first one is successful (does not return an error.)
+||(double pipe)     : Command separator which will only run the second command if the first command failed (had errors).
+Commonly used to terminate the script if an important command fails.
+{% endcodeblock %}</li>
 <li>Few Important Differences in Commands:
 <ol type="i">
 <li> su&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :&nbsp; Change users or become superuser.
 The difference between su - <username> and su <username> is that former su - would switch to the new user directory.
-It would also change the environment variable according to the changed user.</li>
+It would also change the environment variable according to the changed user.
+{% codeblock %}
+su -c "command" : Specify a command that will be invoked by the shell using its -c.
+{% endcodeblock %}</li>
 <li>sudo&nbsp;&nbsp; :&nbsp; execute a command as another user.
 The difference between su and sudo is 'su' forces you to share your root password to other users whereas 'sudo' makes it possible to execute system commands without root password. 'sudo' lets you use your own password to execute system commands i.e. delegates system responsibility without root password.</li>
 </ol></li>
 <br>